nodemcu/nodemcu-firmware/docs/en/build.md

     GNU make version 4.0 or higher is required for a successful build.
 Versions 3.8.2 and below will produce an incomplete firmware image.

 Updating your clone from upstream needs an additional command to update the submodules as well:

 ```
 git pull origin dev-esp32
+git submodule init #only if repo was cloned w/o submodules init
 git submodule update --recursive
 ```